pyusb/pyusb/docs/tutorial.rst

 Don't be selfish
 ----------------

-Python has what we say *automatic memory management*.
+Python has what we call *automatic memory management*.
 This means that the virtual machine will decide when to release objects from the memory.
-Under the hoods, PyUSB manages all low level resources it needs to work (interface claiming, device handles, etc.) and most of the users don't need to worry about that.
-But, because of the nonderterminisc nature of automatic object destruction of Python, users cannot predict when the resources allocated will be released.
+Under the hood, PyUSB manages all low level resources it needs to work (interface claiming, device handles, etc.) and most of the users don't need to worry about that.
+But, because of the nondeterministic nature of automatic object destruction of Python, users cannot predict when the resources allocated will be released.
 Some applications need to allocate and free the resources deterministically.
 For these kind of applications, the ``usb.util`` module has a set of functions to deal with resource